 On this front, I can’t say the A350 lived up to the hype.
 The aircraft is noticeably quieter than the Boeing 747 it replaced and I also felt better on arrival.

-At 18.5 inches wide with 38 inches of legroom, the Premium Select seat feels substantially larger than a standard economy seat.
+At 18.5 inches wide with 38 inches of pitch (or legroom), each Delta Premium Select seat feels substantially larger than a standard economy seat.
 Considering a standard economy seat has 32 inches of legroom at most, that’s a big improvement.
 These seats made the biggest difference in making this a big step up.

 The larger width meant there was none of the shoulder bumping that I’m used to in long-haul economy.
 That additional space meant I could shift around a bit while trying to sleep.
 And the armrests are large enough that I’d never hit arms or elbows with my neighbor unless I tried to.